Struktal/struktal-auth/README.md

 ## Registering new Users

-To register a new user, use the `register()`, which creates a new user object, sets the required fields with the passed parameters, and saves it to the database.
+To register a new user, use the `register()` function, which creates a new user object, sets the required fields with the passed parameters, and saves it to the database.

 ## Login and Logout